 Your physical therapist will review stair climbing with you in the hospital.

 A large plastic bag on the car seat may help you move more easily.
-Also, a firm pillow under your bottom may be needed to increase the seat height so your hips are higher than your knees.
+Also, a firm pillow under your buttocks may be needed to increase the seat height so your hips are higher than your knees.

 Anytime you are getting in or out of the car, have the driver park about four feet out from the curb edge and not on an incline.
 Also make sure that the surface you’ll be walking on is free of ice and snow.